The Frieda Rapoport Caplan Family Business Scholarship Program

 Applications must be submitted by August 15, 2018.

 The Frieda Rapoport Caplan Family Business Scholarship Program provides scholarships for representatives from family businesses to participate in the Washington Conference.
 The Program launched 2001 by Karen Caplan and Jackie Caplan Wiggins, Frieda’s, Inc., on behalf of their mother, Frieda Rapoport Caplan.

-Recipients joined produce leaders at the 2016 Washington Conference in the nation’s capital to learn from and engage with Congressional leaders, Administration officials and industry colleagues.
+Scholarship recipients will join produce leaders at the 2018 Washington Conference in the nation’s capital and learn from and engage with Congressional leaders, Administration officials and industry colleagues.

 Scholarship Recipients Receive: